MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

 This article describes how to integrate procurement in Microsoft Dynamics 365 Supply Chain Management with Dynamics 365 Intelligent Order Management.

-To extend support for inbound transactions and provide transaction visibility alongside inventory visibility, a **Purchase Orders** entity has been introduced in Intelligent Order Management.
+To extend support for inbound transactions and provide transaction visibility alongside inventory visibility, Intelligent Order Management introduces a **Purchase Orders** entity.
 The **Purchase Orders** entity includes the following features:

-- Dual-write support for purchase orders is available, so that purchase order data flows seamlessly from Dataverse into Intelligent Order Management and is visible in real or near-real time.
+- Dual-write support for purchase orders, so that purchase order data flows seamlessly from Dataverse into Intelligent Order Management and is visible in real or near-real time.
-- Users can create purchase orders in Intelligent Order Management.
-The purchase orders are then processed in Supply Chain Management via dual-write support.
+- The ability to create purchase orders in Intelligent Order Management.
+The system then processes the purchase orders in Supply Chain Management via dual-write support.
-- The user interface (UI) fields for the **Purchase Orders** entity have been designed to support sales order fulfillment scenarios.
+- User interface (UI) fields for the **Purchase Orders** entity that support sales order fulfillment scenarios.
 - Transaction status and visibility of purchase orders from Supply Chain Management are available directly in Intelligent Order Management.
-- The **Purchase Order products** view is available on the **Sales Order** products tab, which provides visibility into incoming inventory from individual purchase order transactions.
+- The **Purchase Order products** view on the **Sales Order** products tab provides visibility into incoming inventory from individual purchase order transactions.
 The **Purchase Order products** view is also available on the site map, for easy access to the status of individual purchase order lines at the product level.

 For more information about purchase orders, see [Purchase order overview](/dynamics365/supply-chain/procurement/purchase-order-overview).

 ## Dual-write support for purchase orders

-The following prerequisites must be met before you can activate dual-write support for purchase orders:
+Before you activate dual-write support for purchase orders, make sure you meet the following prerequisites:

 - Install or update the following dual-write packages to ensure that you have the latest versions: